dbankier/generator-alloy/README.md

 ### JALT Generators

-To install generator-jalt from npm, run:
+To install generator-alloy from npm, run:

 ```
-$ npm install -g generator-jalt
+$ npm install -g generator-alloy
 ```

 Finally, initiate the generator:

 ```
-$ yo jalt
+$ yo alloy
 ```

-The generator gives you more options than jalt
+The generator gives you more options than JAST:

 ```
-$ yo jalt
+$ yo alloy

      _-----_
     |       |